-- (E) The renewable energy credit delivery contract shall be subject to the contract and payment terms outlined in item (iv) subparagraph (L) of this subsection Contract instruments for used subparagraph shall contain the following terms: - (i) Renewable energy credit prices shall be fixed, without further adjustment under any other provision of this Act or for any other reason, at 10% lower than prices applicable to the last open block for this category, inclusive of any adders available for achieving a minimum of 50% of subscribers to the project's nameplate capacity being residential or small commercial customers with subscriptions of 2 below 25 kilowatts in size; 3 4 (ii) A requirement that a minimum of 5 50% of subscribers to the project's nameplate capacity be residential or small 6 commercial customers with subscriptions of 7 below 25 kilowatts in size; 8 (iii) Permission for the ability of a 9 10 contract holder to substitute projects 11 with other waitlisted projects without 12 penalty should a project receive a 13 non-binding estimate of costs to construct the interconnection facilities and any 14 15 required distribution upgrades associated 16 with that project of greater than 30 cents per watt AC of that project's nameplate 17 18 capacity.
-In developing the applicable 19 contract instrument, the Agency may consider 20 whether other circumstances 21 outside of the control of the applicant 22 firm should also warrant project 23 substitution rights.
-24 The Agency shall publish a finalized updated renewable energy credit delivery 2.5 2.6 contract developed consistent with these terms and conditions no less than 30 days before applicant firms must submit their portfolio of projects pursuant to item (D).
+- (E) The renewable energy credit delivery contract shall be subject to the contract and payment terms outlined in item (iv) of subparagraph (L) of this subsection (c).
+Contract instruments used for this subparagraph shall contain the following terms: - (i) Renewable energy credit prices shall be fixed, without further adjustment under any other provision of this Act or for any other reason, at 10% lower than prices applicable to the last open block for this category, inclusive of any adders available for achieving a minimum of 50% of subscribers to the project's nameplate capacity being residential or small commercial customers with subscriptions of below 25 kilowatts in size; - (ii) A requirement that a minimum of 50% of subscribers to the project's nameplate capacity be residential or small commercial customers with subscriptions of below 25 kilowatts in size;

+(iii) Permission for the ability of a contract holder to substitute projects with other waitlisted projects without penalty should a project receive non-binding estimate of costs to construct interconnection facilities and any required distribution upgrades associated with that project of greater than 30 cents per watt AC of that project's nameplate capacity.
+In developing the applicable contract instrument, the Agency consider whether other circumstances outside of the control of the applicant should also warrant project substitution rights.

+The Agency shall publish a finalized updated renewable energy credit delivery contract developed consistent with these terms and conditions no less than 30 days before applicant firms must submit their portfolio of projects pursuant to item (D).

-- (F) To be eligible for an award, the applicant firm shall certify that not less than prevailing wage, as determined pursuant to the Illinois Prevailing Wage Act, was or will be paid to employees who are engaged in construction activities associated with a selected project. - (4) The Agency shall open the first block of annual capacity for the category described in item (iv) of subparagraph (K) of this paragraph (1).
+(F) To be eligible for an award, the applicant firm shall certify that not less than prevailing wage, as determined pursuant to the Illinois Prevailing Wage Act, was or will be paid to employees who are engaged in construction activities associated with a selected project.

+(4) The Agency shall open the first block of annual capacity for the category described in item (iv) of subparagraph (K) of this paragraph (1).
 The first block of annual capacity for item (iv) shall be for at least 50 megawatts of total nameplate capacity.
 Renewable energy credit prices shall be fixed, without further adjustment under any other provision of this Act or for any other reason, at the price in the last open block in the category described in item (ii) of subparagraph (K) of this paragraph (1).
 Pricing for future blocks of annual capacity for this category may be adjusted in the Agency's second revision to its Long-Term Renewable Resources Procurement Plan.
-Projects in this category shall be subject to the contract terms outlined in item (iv) of subparagraph (L) of this paragraph (1).
+Projects in this category shall be subject to the item terms outlined in contract (iv) of subparagraph (L) of this paragraph (1).